rahayumaharani/Rahayu-Rosalia-Mid/README.md

 Note : dont forget to chage the path of the CSV file

-Syeps to run the program.
+Steps to run the program.

   1.Create a folder and store all the pyhton file and requirements.txt into it.